Mackenzie McDonald: 2022: Top 50 singles debut, Maiden ATP title & top 100 in doubles

 McDonald started his clay-court season at the U.S. Men's Clay Court Championships in Houston.
 He lost in the first round to Nick Kyrgios.
 At the Barcelona Open, he was defeated in the second round by sixth seed and world No. 15, Diego Schwartzman.
 At the BMW Open in Munich, he fell in the first round to Ilya Ivashka.
 In Madrid, he lost in the final round of qualifying to Hugo Dellien.
 At the Italian Open, he was defeated in the first round of qualifying by João Sousa.
-Ranked 60 at the French Open, he upset 22nd seed and world No. 24, Nikoloz Basilashvili, in the second round.
+At the French Open, he upset 22nd seed, Nikoloz Basilashvili, in the second round.
 He lost in the third round to 11th seed and world No. 12, Jannik Sinner.

-McDonald started his grass-court season at the Libéma Open in Rosmalen, 's-Hertogenbosch, Netherlands.
+McDonald started his grass-court season at the Libéma Open.
 He lost in the first round to Ilya Ivashka.
 At the Halle Open, he was defeated in the second round by fourth seed and world No. 9, Félix Auger-Aliassime.
 At the Mallorca Championships, he lost in the second round to Marcos Giron.
-Ranked 55 at Wimbledon, he was eliminated from the tournament in the second round by Richard Gasquet.
+At Wimbledon, he was eliminated from the tournament in the second round by Richard Gasquet.

 McDonald started his US Open series at the Atlanta Open.
 He lost in the second round to sixth seed, compatriot, and eventual finalist, Jenson Brooksby.
 Last year finalist at the Citi Open, he was defeated in the first round by Emil Ruusuvuori.
 At the National Bank Open in Montreal, he lost in the first round to Alex Molčan.
-In Cincinnati, he lost his second-round match to third seed and world No. 4, Carlos Alcaraz.
-Ranked 77 at the US Open, he lost in the first round to João Sousa in four sets.
+In Cincinnati, he lost his second-round match to third seed Carlos Alcaraz.
+At the US Open, he lost in the first round to João Sousa in four sets.

 At the 2022 Rakuten Japan Open Tennis Championships, he won his maiden doubles title partnering Marcelo Melo after defeating third seeds Rafael Matos and David Vega Hernández.
 As a result he reached the top 100 at a new career-high doubles ranking of No. 96 on 10 October 2022.